In June 2016 a perfect storm of ‘interests’ managed to convince the British people to vote to Leave the EU. Among those ‘interests’ was “big sugar.”

 So where does it come from?

 Sugar cane plays a vital role in the economies of countries like Mexico and Brazil and an even bigger part in that of poorer and smaller Latin American nations like – Belize.
-Sugar cane remains the principle export of that relatively small Commonwealth country, accounting for almost a quarter of all exports while 15% of the population in this relatively poor country rely directly on it for a living.
+Sugar cane remains the principle commodity of that relatively small Commonwealth country, accounting for almost a quarter of all exports while 15% of the population in this relatively poor country rely directly on it for a living.
+According to their former trade envoy to the UK, Belize exports all of its sugar to Britain.
+In theory, Belize, along with Fiji and Guyana is exempt from EU sugar tariffs – but multinational corporations have an unnerving habit of looking at ‘the big picture’ where their exports are concerned.

-Arron Banks, former UKIP donor and Leave EU Official boss-man also has very close personal and financial links to the country and was once described as the nation’s “special envoy to Wales.”
+Arron Banks, former UKIP donor and Leave EU Official boss-man also has close personal and financial links to the country and was the nation’s “special envoy to Wales.”
 Banks has managed to draw something of a veil over his associations with the Central American state but at least some of his wealth is said to be held in off-shore Belize.

 Incidentally, Arron’s father David was awarded an OBE for services to overseas sugar in 2002.